-- Reboot Interval: The AP reboots at the interval you set. - Reboot Schedule: The AP reboots regularly at the time you set.

-Configuring the AP to reboot at an interval
+- Reboot Interval: The AP reboots at the interval you set. - Reboot Schedule: The AP reboots regularly at the time you set. - Configuring the AP to Reboot Interval

 Rebooting at intervals is based on the system time.
 To avoid reboot time error, ensure that the system time is correct.